tomjoht/tomjoht.github.io/_posts/2022/7/2022-07-09-wayfinding-scientific-reasoning.md

 O'Connor, M. R. *Wayfinding: The science and mystery of how humans navigate the world.* St. Martin's Press, 2019.

 Oliver, Mary. *Upstream: selected essays.* Penguin, 2019.

+## Next post

+Continue on to the next post: [Driving without GPS — the desire to be free and in control](/blog/wayfinding-driving-without-gps-freedom-and-control/).